neondatabase/website/content/docs/data-types/tsvector.md

     to_tsvector('english', 'The quick brown fox jumps over the lazy dog.') as colB;
 ```

 This query produces the following output.
-The function `to_tsvector()` tokenizes the input document, and computes the normalized lexemes based on the specified text search configuration (in this case, 'english').
+The function `to_tsvector()` tokenizes the input document and computes the normalized lexemes based on the specified text search configuration (in this case, 'english').
 The output is a `tsvector` with the normalized lexemes and their positions.

 ```text
                               cola                              |                         colb